jliken/portfolio/src/content/projects/sdr.md

 Shredder is due to fly in August.
 Designing the airframe of a competition rocket and leading co-ordination between other sub-teams has significantly aided my professional development.
 Furthermore, in-house manufacture of fully composite airframes has never been done in endeavour before, so innovating on fabrication techniques has been a fantastic learning experience.

-_Credit to Dimitris Thodis for the CAD renders in this post._
+_Credit to [Dimitris Thodis](https://www.linkedin.com/in/dimitristhodis/) for the CAD renders in this post (and obviously his significant contribution to this project)._